 Section 8.
-Gaming Commission
+KCA Council to act as Gaming Commission

-- A. The Tribe hereby establishes a Tribal Gaming Commission ("Commission") to regulate the Tribe's Gaming Operations.
-The Commission shall consist of three (3) members, including a Chair, Vice-Chair and one additional Commissioner. - B. The Commission will conduct oversight to ensure compliance with Tribal, federal and, if applicable, state laws and regulations.
-It will serve as the licensing authority for individuals employed in the Gaming Operation and will administer background investigations as part of the licensing process.
-The Commission will also have a role in monitoring compliance with the Gaming Operation's internal controls and in tracking gaming revenues.
-In order to carry out its regulatory duties, the Commission shall have unrestricted access to all areas of the Gaming Operation and to all of its records.
+A. The Tribe hereby establishes a Tribal Gaming Commission ("Commission") to regulate the Tribe's gaming operations.
+The Commission shall consist of three (3) members, including a Chair, Vice-Chair and at least one additional Commissioner.

+B. The Commission will conduct oversight to ensure compliance with Tribal, federal and, if applicable, state laws and regulations.
+It will serve as the licensing authority for individuals employed in the gaming operation and will administer background investigations as part of the licensing process.
+The Commission will also have a role in monitoring compliance with the gaming operation's internal controls and in tracking gaming revenues.
+In order to carry out its regulatory duties, the Commission shall have unrestricted access to all areas of the gaming operation and to all of its records.
 The Commission shall have authority to take enforcement actions, including suspension or revocation of an individual gaming license, when appropriate.